-This week, we sat with Mrs Joyce Simpson, Subject Head of English at TLL Rochester, as she shared important tips on what parents can do to help effectively prepare their children for the national exam.
+This week, we spoke with Mrs Joyce Simpson, Subject Head of English at TLL Rochester, who shared important tips on what parents can do to help effectively prepare their children for the national exam effectively.

 At The Learning Lab, we believe that achieving PSLE excellence begins with having a systematic plan that:

 - takes your child’s learning needs into consideration

 - helps him or her to build up a steady momentum in order to peak at the PSLE